Arrest of Karen Garner: Lawsuit and investigations

 A federal lawsuit filed April 14, 2021, names the City of Loveland, Hopp, Jalali, Blackett, Master Sergeant Phil Metzler (who was the supervisor on the scene) and Sergeant Antolina Hill (who approved the officers' paperwork) as defendants, and alleged that police used excessive force, failed to provide Garner with medical care, and violated the Americans with Disabilities Act.

 Hopp was put on administrative leave while the police department investigated, and Jalali and Metzler were given administrative duties.

 After filing the suit, Garner's attorneys uploaded bodycam footage of the arrest to YouTube, prompting a public outcry.
 The Colorado 8th Judicial District Attorney’s Office announced it would investigate the incident, along with Fort Collins Police Services, along with the United States Attorney for the District of Colorado and the Federal Bureau of Investigation.

 On April 26, Garner's attorney uploaded the police station surveillance video footage of the laughing officers to YouTube.
 The footage further outraged the public.
 On April 28, Jalali, Blackett, and Metzler were also placed on administrative leave, and on April 30 it was announced that Hopp, Jalali, and Blackett had resigned.

 On May 19, Hopp was charged by state prosecutors with assault causing serious bodily injury (second-degree assault), attempt to influence a public servant, and official misconduct.
 Jalali was charged with failure to report use of force, failure to intervene, and official misconduct.
 On May 20, 2021, Hopp and Jalali turned themselves in; they were released that same day after posting bond.

 On September 8, 2021, it was announced that Garner's civil lawsuit had been settled with the City of Loveland for $3,000,000.
+Later in September 2021, Sergeant Metzler resigned.

 On November 18, 2021, Hopp pleaded not guilty to the three charges against him, and a trial date was set for April 18, 2022.

 On May 5, 2022, Hopp was sentenced to five years in prison as part of a plea agreement to lessen his jail time.
 His plea agreement avoided the minimum 10 to 30 or more years in prison he would have faced with a trial and conviction.

 On August 5, 2022, Jalali was sentenced to 45 days in prison and 3 years probation for her actions, which the presiding judge described as “incomprehensible”.
 Jalali, 28, appeared before 8th Judicial District Court Judge Joshua Lehman to be sentenced for failure to intervene in the use of excessive force, a class 1 misdemeanor.
 She pleaded guilty to that charge in late June.